7 Drawbacks of Retail Store Credit Cards

 Major Credit Cards Are Better for Your Credit Score

 Traditional credit cards are better for your overall credit history.
-You may need to start with a store credit card if you have a limited or damaged credit history, but aim to graduation to a major credit card as soon as you can.
+You may need to start with a store credit card if you have a limited or damaged credit history, but aim to graduate to a major credit card as soon as you can.
 You'll be able to use the credit card in more places and you won't have the drawbacks of a store credit card.

 Usage Is Limited